3DCoded/Happy-Hare/Led-Support.md

 The colors displayed by the `slicer_color` option is set with the command `MMU_SLICER_TOOL_MAP GATE=..
 COLOR=..` as is the case in the recommended `MMU_START_SETUP` macro.
 The color can be a w3c color name or `RRGGBB` value.

-> [!TIP]
-> The Mainsail/Fluidd UI's and Happy Hare version of Klipperscreen has buttons to quickly "toggle" between `gate_status` and `filament_color` for the default gate effect...<br>
+The Mainsail/Fluidd UI's and Happy Hare version of Klipperscreen has buttons to quickly "toggle" between `gate_status` and `filament_color` for the default gate effect...

-> If you want to reduce load on your system but still support LEDs then you can opt to turn off the animations by setting `animation: False` or using `MMU_LED ANIMATION=0`.
+If you want to reduce load on your system but still support LEDs then you can opt to turn off the animations by setting `animation: False` or using `MMU_LED ANIMATION=0`.

 <br>